Andor

 It’s fantastic.

-The first season of Andor is broken up into sections that could each stand alone as separate stories, but together, weave a full tapestry of different people under the same boot of oppression, showing their seperate, but connected lives, lives that are slowly pushed toward their destinies, lives that shaped not only by their own decisions, but by larger events that are beyond their control.
+The first season of Andor is broken up into sections that could each stand alone as separate stories, but together, weave a full tapestry of different people under the same boot of oppression, showing their seperate, but connected lives, lives that are slowly being pushed toward their destinies, lives that shaped not only by their own decisions, but by larger events that are beyond their control.
 Even better, each story is filled with familiar and specific little moments that are vitally important to making the characters whole and real.
 It is all done so well, that it almost seems effortless.
-Despite being a space adventure that is full (but not full enough, admittedly) with strange aliens and spaceships, the characters are believable and relatable.
+Despite being a space adventure that is full (but not full enough, if you ask me) with strange aliens and spaceships, the characters are all believable and relatable.
 This is one of the main reasons why this tale of rebellion and revenge from a long time ago in a galaxy far, far away works as well as it does, because of the time and effort the show devotes to developing its characters.

 And what great characters they are…

 Diego Luna’s Cassian Andor is definitely a marquee name in the Star Wars universe now, a character who was practically a nobody only a few years ago, he is now up there with Luke and Han and Leia.
-But while he’s great, the glue of the show really, its uniting factor, it’s the smaller characters who really shine.
+But while he’s great, the glue of the show obviously, its uniting factor, it’s the smaller characters who really shine.

 There isn’t a better, more well-earned, and more iconic moment for the franchise, then when Andy Serkis’ Kino Loy finally says: